kkeeth/check-stats-modules/README.md

 ## Options

 ```
+-s, --start      Specify the start of the period to be counted
--f, --from       Specify the from of the period to be counted
+-e, --end        Specify the end of the period to be counted
 -v, --version    Show version number                                 [boolean]
 -y, --year       Set "from" 1 year                                   [boolean]
 -t, --this-year  Set "from" January 1 of this year                   [boolean]